 Can ApplyBoard Help Me Get a GIC?

-While we’re not a financial institution ourselves, our ApplyProof team partners with the Royal Bank of Canada (RBC) and TD Bank, Canada’s largest bank, to make it easier for international students like you to provide proof of financial support.
-Read on to learn how you can set up a GIC quickly and easily.
+While we’re not a financial institution ourselves, we’ve partnered with two of Canada’s largest and most trusted banks: the Royal Bank of Canada (RBC) and TD Bank, to make it easier for international students like you to provide proof of financial support.

-1. Once you have a letter of acceptance (LOA) from an eligible Canadian college or university, you can apply for a GIC with RBC or TD through ApplyBoard
+- Once you have a letter of acceptance (LOA) from an eligible Canadian college or university, you can apply for a GIC with RBC or TD through ApplyBoard.

-2. Once you’re approved, complete and submit your application, and set up your investment account
+- Once you’re approved, complete and submit your application, then set up your investment account.

-4. Include your certificate in your study permit application to make it even stronger
+- When you submit your study permit application, include your GIC certificate in your study permit application to make it even stronger.

-5. Once you arrive in Canada, visit any RBC or TD branch to set up your GIC payments
+- Once you arrive in Canada, visit any RBC or TD branch to set up your GIC payments.

 Ready to apply for an RBC or TD GIC with ApplyBoard?
 Start your application now!